Richardinho/blog-posts/kara-erickson-review.md

   }
 ]
 ```
-The `NG_VALUE_ACCESSOR` is a Dependency Injection token representing classes that implement the `ControlValueAccessor` interface.
+`NG_VALUE_ACCESSOR` is a Dependency Injection token representing classes that implement the `ControlValueAccessor` interface.
-The `multi` property means that we can register multiple providers with the token.
+The `multi` property means that we can register multiple providers with this token.
-`useExisting` means that we use the existing instance of MyComponent that the injector has already created.
-Obviously, RequiredText is already in the injector so we are aliasing it here.
+`useExisting` means that we use the existing instance of the `RequiredText` component that the injector has already created.

 [code example](https://stackblitz.com/edit/angular-required-text-component)

 ### Validation
 [16:12](https://youtu.be/CD_t3m2WMM8?t=972)

-Validation is achieved by implementing the Validator interface and registering the component using `NG_VALIDATORS` with the local injector.
+Validation is achieved by implementing the Validator interface and registering the component using the `NG_VALIDATORS` token in the local injector.
 ```
   providers: [
     {